Annie McSween was found murdered Nov. 26, 2010, in a wooded area behind a bar where she worked on Andrews Road in Mentor-on-the-Lake.

 When police finally did interview Thomas, they did not immediately identify him as a suspect.

 In fact, they first interviewed him in December.
-Soon thereafter, they offered a $30,000 reward for information that leads to the conviction of McSween's killer.
+Soon thereafter, for information that leads to the conviction of McSween's killer.

 In fact, he was not identified as a suspect until April 2011.

 That April, police officers canvassed the neighborhood where the murder occurred, hoping to find McSween's clothes.

 A resident told police that he saw a man, on the Friday after Thanksgiving, standing in the rain and burning something in the backyard of 5589 Marine Parkway, which is where Thomas used to live, prosecutors said.